Italian language teachers

-For five years I worked in the “Leonardo da Vinci” school, where I taught to foreigners from with different nationalities and ages and I worked in classes coming from foreign universities.
-In addiction to face to face teaching, in the last three years I went in for online teaching.
+For five years I worked in the “Leonardo da Vinci” school, where I taught to foreigners of different nationalities and ages and I worked in classes coming from foreign universities.
+In addition to face to face teaching, in the last three years I went in for online teaching.

 I am part of the cultural association “Amaita”, that in the last two years has been organizing meeting events between Italians and foreigners willing to practice languages.